 Ambulance & Emergency Medical Services

-The Ambulance Department is owned by the hospital and provides 24-hour Advanced Life Support to our community.
-From basic care to critical care involving inter-facility transports, our highly skilled EMS paramedics respond to over 2,300 calls each year.
-Our service area covers over 1,000 square miles including Rocky Mountain National Park, which hosts over 4.5 million visitors annually.
+The Ambulance Department is owned by Estes Park Health and provides 24-hour Advanced Life Support to our community.
+From basic care to critical care, our highly skilled EMS paramedics respond to over 2,300 calls each year.
+Our service area covers over 1,000 square miles including Rocky Mountain National Park, which hosts over 4.7 million visitors annually.

 Help Us Help You